 - Use it to shop in-store or online without difficulties

 - Free for customers with personal or business accounts

-- You can shop online with Wise virtual debit card using a real exchange rate
+- You can shop online with a Wise virtual debit card using a real exchange rate.

 - Supports contactless payment using Apple Pay, Google Pay

 - You can freeze your wise virtual debit card anytime.

 Are you concerned about exposing your real credit/debit card details on e-commerce stores, especially untrustworthy ones?
 Are you looking for a secure way to make purchases online?
 If so, Privacy.com’s virtual debit card is crying for your attention!